 Stalled progression to better jobs

-This lack of mobility from lower quality roles to higher ones has serious implications for young people, and presumably the makeup of the workforce in another 10 to 20 years time.
+This lack of mobility from lower quality roles to higher ones has serious implications for the quality of life for young people, and presumably the makeup of the workforce in another 10 to 20 years time.
 This reduction in job mobility applies not only from lower to high quality roles but from part-time to full-time roles.
 The Jobs Ladder report found between 2008 and 2018 there was no large upward movement to better jobs.
 Worryingly they also found no evidence that young people who took lower quality jobs found better jobs in the recovery.
 Given the current COVID tinted outlook, this could mean that without another super-cycle resources boom, young people coming to the workforce since 2010 will do even worse than the young people who suffered through the very high unemployment and under-employment conditions of the 1990’s.
 Many of whom were able to find some improved level of employment during the 2002 – 2007 boom.

 The effect of COVID on the labour market for young people has seen them swamp universities with domestic applications for 2021 – up more than 30% for many institutions.
 The data underscoring the Productivity Commission’s findings indicate many of those students are caught in a Catch 22 situation.
 They will incur a significant debt by going to uni, and their expectations of being able to find quality full-time work is likely to reduce even further in the face of economic weakness, and significantly increased competition for roles of any sort after graduation.
 Which isn’t actually the dilemma because the prospect of making your way in Australian society without a Bachelors degree is now riskier than ever.